 T-Mobile

-What types of jobs in marketing can I get with my Bachelor’s?
+What types of jobs in marketing can I get with my Bachelor’s degree?

 Students who earn their BS in Marketing at JSOM can begin their careers with some of these marketing positions: